 Remember to create a safe cycling environment - wherever your trip takes you - by equipping your bike with the right lights and even bike radar to suit your unique needs and to ensure you establish the right conditions to see - and be seen by - others.

-This is a bit of a catch all for all of the other maintenance tools, bike parts, and accessories you’ll need to keep you off the side of the road and on your saddle during your trip.
-From spare tubes, CO2 inflators (you’ll have to purchase cartridges at your destination, given you can’t transport them by air, or opt for a pump), to mini pumps, multi-tools, lubricants, and more, you won’t want to be caught off guard.
+This is a bit of a catch all for all of the other maintenance tools, bike parts, and accessories you’ll need to keep you off the side of the road and in your saddle during your trip.
+From spare tubes, CO2 inflators (you’ll have to purchase cartridges at your destination given you can’t transport them by air, or opt for a pump), to mini pumps, multi-tools, lubricants, and more, you won’t want to be caught off guard.
 When in doubt, pack it (it’s always a mad scramble to try to chase these down at the destination when you need them most).

 Packing proper nutrition to fuel your rides (before, during, and after) when you’re planning - and packing for - a trip is an easy ‘to do’ to forget, but you’ll regret it if you do!

-If you’re traveling with your bike (especially if it’s the kind of trip during which you plan on heading out for long rides), then you’ll want to ensure you’re adequately stocked up on all your must-haves (think gels, electrolytes, protein bars, and our favourite organic stroopwafels) to keep you fuelled wherever you go.
+If you’re traveling with your bike (especially if it’s the kind of trip during which you plan on heading out for long, century+ rides), then you’ll want to ensure you’re adequately stocked up on all your must-haves (think gels, electrolytes, protein bars, and our favourite organic stroopwafels) to keep you fuelled wherever you go.

 Remember that not every destination will offer proper cycling nutrition - especially if you're particular about the gels and electrolytes you rely on to fuel your rides and/or if you’re headed to a remote destination (which is not uncommon for cycling trips if you’re seeking open country roads that you don’t have to share with motorists).